Tipperary (Dáil constituency): 2020 general election

 On 3 February 2020, following the death of independent candidate, Marese Skehan, the election in the Tipperary constituency was due to be postponed, with nominations to be re-opened.
 However, on 5 February the Minister for Housing, Planning and Local Government issued a Special Difficulty Order allowing the election to proceed on the same date as other constituencies.
 This was in consideration of the constitutional requirement that elections take place within 30 days of the dissolution of the Dáil.

 2016 general election

 1947 by-election

-Following the death of Clann na Talmhan TD William O'Donnell, a by-election was held on 29 October 1947.
-The seat was won by the Clann na Poblachta candidate Patrick Kinane.
+Clann na Talmhan TD William O'Donnell died on 4 February 1947.
+A by-election was held to fill the vacancy on 29 October 1947.